rwaldron/tc39-notes/es7/2017-01/jan-26.md

 DE: We could have = for set and := for defined

-: the semantics i need are set, i don't want a constructor
+JHD: the semantics I need are set, and I don't want a constructor

 AK: The best advice I can give you Dan, choose one, go convince the people that want the other way